 Burgmann is one of the only independently owned and run student colleges within the Australian National University campus.
 The original college was established in 1971 to house 230 students.
 In 2004 PBS Building constructed a new ‘village’ to accommodate an additional 120 post graduate students.

-The project consisted of seven accommodation blocks, a tutorial / IT building, one laundry block, a chapel and a cafe.
-Within the accommodation blocks there are 58 one, three and five bedroom units with full kitchen and bathroom
+The project consisted of seven accommodation blocks, a tutorial / IT building, one laundry block, a chapel and a café.
+Within the accommodation blocks there are 58 one, three and five bedroom units with full kitchen and bathroom facilities.

 PBS Building had a full design and construct role on this project and managed to deliver it in a time frame that ANU Facilities and Services viewed as impossible.